thoresonjd/markdown-portfolio/Pages/projects.md

 **Votegrity SaaS Solution** | September 2021 - June 2022\
 Sponsor: Tom Thomas - Votegrity Founder & CEO\
 • Responsible for building a new admin tool\
-• Project Manager, Scrum Master, DevOps, collaborating with a team to design and integrate a new admin tool\
+• Project Manager, Scrum Master, DevOps, collaborated with a team to design and integrate a new admin tool\
-• Codifying election creation functionality for election administrators\
+• Codified election creation functionality for election administrators\
 • React, JavaScript, HTML/CSS, Visual Studio, Agile, Scrum

 ---